by David Evans

 Meanwhile, Owen struggled to move up through the ranks.
 “I had a bad start, I had to move up, but in the first corner a German kid hit into me and we both went down, and I had to sit there to get my bike back into place so I had to come all the way back up.”

 With Budding seemingly accepting of Silver, and the Dutch coach using the internationally recognized ‘chill out’ arm wave from the pits, attention turned to the battle for third place.
-Cleppe and Peeters traded turns, with Grap (Switzerland) and Toupalik fighting a rear guard action some 15 seconds back at the end of the second lap.
+Cleppe and Peeters traded turns, with Grap (Switzerland) and Toupalik fighting for position some 15 seconds back at the end of the second lap.
 Logan Owen continued working his way up to seventh.

 “The chain problems started with one and a half to go, and I had to get off and unwrap it, and that’s when the Belgians and the Czech kid got about ten seconds on me.
 I pulled it back in one lap, got right back up there … if I had another lap I think things might have been different.”